subdigital/blog/source/_posts/2013-08-15-the-ios-developers-toolbelt.markdown

 And there you have it.
 A gigantic *wall of tools*.
 Hopefully you learned about a few new ones you can add to your arsenal.
 If you have suggestions of tools I'm missing here, make your pitch in the comments!

+## Grab Bag

+These tools don't have a defined category above, but deserve a mention nonetheless.

+- [Quick Radar](http://www.quickradar.com/) - Submitting bug reports to Apple is our only way of making their tools better.
+If you're frustrated by the lack of a feature, *you should be submitting a bug report*.
+If you come across a bug, *you should be submitting a bug report*.
+One has no right to complain if they have not yet filed a radar :).
+With that in mind, submitting bug reports via [bugreporter](http://bugreporter.apple.com) feels like a trip back to 1995.
+Quick Radar is an awesome little app that makes submitting bug reports super easy.
+Sports automatic posting to open radar so others can see it, in addition to tweeting, and posting to App.net.
+I use this app several times per week.